stevenplatt/5G-mobility-simulator/README.md

 ![Final Simulation Result](https://github.com/stevenplatt/5G-mobility-simulator/blob/main/img/simulation_results.png?raw=true)

-Full explanation of the information theory relating to the random walk behavior and network allocation can be found in the research paper relating to this simulator (pending).
+Full explanation of the information theory relating to the random walk behavior and network allocation can be found in the research paper relating to this simulator (pending publication).